arthur-ai/arthur-autogen-agentic-demo/CONTRIBUTING.md

 - ✅ Linters (`black`, `ruff`, `pylint`) for clean code
 - ✅ `pytest` for testing
 - ✅ GitHub Actions for CI
+- - ✅ `pre-commit` for enforcing standards like commit messages, linting, and branch naming

 📚 For full setup instructions and usage, see [README.md](./README.md)